AnhtuanUit/task-platform/README.md

 -   Add card members: show options for board members to pick.
 -   Add card attachment files: click the "Add" button to redirect to a page to upload attachments with a title and file.
 -   Attachments file: secure handling of file uploads and retrieval for task-related documents.

-### 11. Edit Features:

--   Edit the board title and description.
--   Edit the list title and description.

 ### 12. Manage Members: